 “Humility will open more doors than arrogance ever will” .
 Zig Ziglar

 The more I travel and meet new people, the more often this little gem of a quote from Zig Ziglar comes to mind.
-In this part two of my cornerstone series, we will explore the relevance of the last five cornerstones of Kalarippayattu and their relevance in the modern world.
+In this part two of my cornerstone series, we will explore the relevance of the last five cornerstones and the relevance of kalaripayattu in the modern world.

 Last time we looked at the first five cornerstones of Kalarippayattu:

 2: Respect for the Guru or Master